 It's got a bunch of common formats, plus you can customise them.
 It's got timers, so you can guide your team to add their items, or to vote on ones important to the team.

-Soon, it'll integrate into your regular workflow tools… Action items of a retro get created as cards in your To-Be-Assigned queues.
+It also integrates into with Trello into your regular workflow by creating Action items of a retro as cards in your To-Be-Assigned queues.

 Retrospectives, if done regularly, are a great opportunities to gently steer the ship as a team, with only small adjustments.
 New ideas, and to help solve small problems and conflicts before they become larger issues.